dkvz/dkvz-blog-2025/README.md

 For the og and twitter metas I need the full website URL, to replace in some of the values below with some variable.

-There's other repeat data in there that should be in a global thing (app object from config?).
+There's other repeat data in there that should be in a global thing.
+Apparently there's a SEO module that's supposed to auto-append your configured site URL to absolute URLs in meta tags that need it.

+In the end I just put redundant site info in `./data/site-info.ts` that can be re-used both in the Nuxt config or wherever the client might need it in some page or composable.

+I'm going to use these for now:

 ```html
 <meta name="image" property="og:image" content="https://dkvz.eu/assets/touch/chrome-splashscreen-icon-384x384.png">